Theodor Heuss: Personal life

 Heuss was a member of the Protestant Church in Germany.
 He was married to Alsace German politician, social reformer and author Elly Heuss-Knapp with whom he had one child, antifascist resistance fighter Ernst Ludwig Heuss.

 Legacy

 Since 1964, the Theodor Heuss Prize has been awarded for exemplary democratic disposition.
 Heuss's former residence is now open to the public as the Theodor-Heuss-Haus.
 In 1994, the German Bundestag established the Theodor Heuss House Foundation (Stiftung Bundespräsident-Theodor-Heuss-Haus) as a public institution to commemorate Heuss' achievements and values and to conduct historical research and political education.

+A square and subway station in Berlin are named after him.

 Heuss' image appeared on one series of the two-mark coin and numerous streets and squares all over Germany have been named in his honour.
 During his time in office, his image also appeared on definitive stamps in West Germany issued between 1954 and 1960.
 An Airbus A340 aircraft of the Luftwaffe used by the German head of government also carries his name.

+At least two ships were named after Theodor Heuss: One was a train ferry based in Warnemunde, launched in 1957 and decommissioned in 1997 (a long career for this type of ship) later scrapped in Alang, India and the other was an innovative rescue vessel launched 1960 (It carried state of the art electronic equipment, could sail in extreme weather conditions, was self-righting, capable of 20 Knots and carried a smaller, fully unsinkable, rescue launch on a stern ramp).
+It was the head of its class and though it was decommissioned and scrapped, another Theodor Heuss class rescue boat (ex HH Meier) was rechristened Theodor Heuss, fully restored and preserved in the Deutsches Museum in Munich.
+It is a popular Radio Controlled model as the Graupner model company marketed a fully functional kit of this popular boat.